 Dana Zook, Oklahoma State University Extension NW Area Livestock Specialist

-There are many things that impact the ability of cattle to tolerate cold and inclement weather.
-Haircoat is the first aspect that makes a great deal of difference in cattle’s ability to withstand cold temperatures.
-The amount of moisture and how wet the haircoat is also impacts cold tolerance.
-Rainfall, melting snow or ice increases cold stress.
-In addition, cattle in lower body conditions (less than BCS 5), have less tolerance for cold.
-All cattle will need extra feed to maintain body condition and manage stress from the cold, but those needs may vary from one group to the next.
+There are many things that impact the ability of cattle to tolerate cold and inclement weather but haircoat and amount of moisture present (rain, sleet, ice, snow) play the biggest role.
+In addition, cattle in a body condition under five have less cold tolerance.
+All cattle will need extra feed to maintain body condition and manage this environmental stress, but those needs may vary from one group to the next.

 So how much extra nutrition are we talking about?
-The Mesonet Cattle Comfort Advisor is an excellent tool for getting an idea of cold conditions and the impact they have on cattle performance.
-According to the Mesonet Cattle Comfort Advisor, a cows energy requirement increases 1% for each degree the cattle comfort index is below 32.
+The Mesonet Cattle Comfort Advisor is an excellent tool for getting an idea of cold conditions and extra nutrition needed.
+According to the Mesonet Cattle Comfort Advisor, a cows energy requirement increases 1% for each degree the index is below 32°.
 This energy need would double to 2% if the animal is wet to the skin.
-Let’s look at a realistic example.
-At 1:30 pm on January 6, the cattle comfort index was 11 degrees in Kingfisher, OK.
-As many will recall, this was a dry cold with no moisture.
-According to the increased energy requirement of 1% (no moisture), cattle would need an additional 21% energy to maintain body condition (32°-11° = 21° x 1%= 21%).
+A good energy value to refer to is total digestible nutrients or TDN.
+Let’s look at the forecast for a realistic example.

-Check out the Mesonet Cattle Comfort Advisor to get an idea of increased feed needs as we move into January and February. https://www.mesonet.org/index.php/weather/map/cattle_comfort_conditions
+Check out the Mesonet Cattle Comfort Advisor to get an idea of cold stress for beef cows in the coming week. https://www.mesonet.org/index.php/weather/map/cattle_comfort_conditions